 Cubes

-The easiest prep for pet owners will be to cut up your watermelon into cubes appropriate for the size of your dog.
-If they have sensitive teeth, be sure the watermelon is easily chewable and not too thick.
-If your dog's teeth are strong, try freezing the cubes for a crunchier snack.
-Offer your dog this sweet snack as often as you would a CBD dog treat.
+Cut the watermelon into cubes appropriate for your dog's size.
+If they have sensitive teeth, make sure the cubes are not too thick.
+If your dog has strong teeth, try freezing the cubes for a crunchier snack.
+Offer your pup this sweet snack as often as you would a CBD dog treat.

 Frozen Watermelon Smoothie

-Has your dog’s been especially well-behaved lately?
-Feel free to throw in some other safe fruit like cantaloupe (seedless and rindless) or blueberries.
-Keep in mind that just because this recipe will yield a certain amount of smoothie, it does not mean you should give your dog all of it.
-Remember the "10% of daily calorie intake" rule, and keep serving sizes appropriate to the size of your dog.
+Remember that just because this recipe will yield a certain amount of smoothie, it doesn't mean you should give your dog all of it.
+Remember the "10% of daily calorie intake" rule, and keep serving sizes appropriate to your pet's size.

 Watermelon Yogurt

-If everything looks good, then fill an ice cube tray or molds with nonfat, plain yogurt.
+Fill an ice cube tray or mold with nonfat, plain yogurt.
 Blend your fruit, top the yogurt with watermelon puree, and freeze.
 Separating the yogurt into an ice tray or a mold before freezing will help you transport the yogurt and control portion sizes.
-Once the watermelon yogurt is frozen solid, serve as you would treats.
+Once the watermelon yogurt turns frozen solid, serve as you would treats.

 Final Thoughts - Is Watermelon Safe For Dogs